son-n-pham/All-About-LMM/marble.md

 Matthew's original question is: Assume the laws of physics on Earth.
 A small marble is put into a normal cup and the cup is placed upside down on a table.
 Someone then takes the cup without changing its orientation and puts it inside the microwave.
 Where is the marble now?
 Explain your reasoning step by step.

+Correct answer: The marble likely stays on the table when we lift up the upside-down cup and put that upside-down cup into the microwave

 Upon reviewing the outcomes of various models, it appears that they often incorrectly assume the presence of a lid on the cup, among other unrealistic assumptions, leading to erroneous results.

 To enhance the performance of Large Language Models (LLMs) on such queries, I have incorporated advanced prompt engineering techniques, reflecting the expanded context windows of recent models: